By Jennifer Werner McCarren on | No Comments

 The most important part of creating magical images is envisioning what your finished photos will look like.
 You then can use your location, costumes, posing, and processing to bring your vision to life.

-In order to create your vision, you have to imagine the correct location, coordinate the proper outfits and accessories, and direct proper posing to ensure that any planned Photoshop effects will work and look good in post-processing.
+To create your vision, you have to imagine the correct location, coordinate the proper outfits and accessories, and direct appropriate posing to ensure that any planned Photoshop effects will work and look good in post-processing.

 When envisioning your final image, think about the poses that will allow you to add Photoshop Effects you want to use (like fairy wings and fairy lights, in my case) or compositing you want to do for your image.
 Would it be cute if she stood to the side, or would it be better if she faced directly at the camera?
 What if she were squatting down, picking a flower, or examining some moss on a rock?